 This Vegan Dalgona Whipped Matcha Latte is naturally sweetened and quick and easy to make.
 The whipped matcha is fluffy, rich and creamy.
 It has a lovely coconut-vanilla flavor to it and is so refreshing served over ices almond milk.
 You can also make it a hot beverage.
 Up to you!
 Either way you will love this simple dairy-free, refined-sugar-free spin on the internet’s new favorite drink.

 - Place solid white coconut cream in a medium-sized mixing bowl and use a hand mixer to whip until smooth and cream (1-2 minutes).

-- Sift the matcha overtop the whipped coconut cream and add the maple syrup and vanilla to the mixing bowl as well.
+- Sift the matcha overtop the whipped coconut cream and add the powdered maple sugar or maple syrup and vanilla to the mixing bowl as well.
 Use a hand mixer to whip the ingredients together until evenly distributed throughout (less than one minute).
 Taste and adjust the sweetness to your liking.